 These perennial succulents are relatively slow-growing and have quite a long lifespan, surviving for up to several decades in nature or cultivation.
 They have small, stemless rosettes of fleshy leaves that are non-fibrous and generally larger than those of Haworthia and Haworthiopsis.
 The color and texture of leaves vary among the different species and within a species.
 Tulistas are usually solitary or occasionally suckering from the base to form small clumps.
 They generally have well-branched inflorescences.
 Flowers are white or whitish with a pink or brownish-green central vein on the tepals and mostly appear in spring and summer.

 Growing Conditions for Tulista

-Tulistas are easy to grow as long as you keep in mind that they are succulents, and require the appropriate growing conditions.
+Tulistas are easy to grow if you keep in mind that they are succulents and require the appropriate growing conditions.
 They are particularly suited for growing in containers.
-In frost-free areas with low winter rainfall, Tulistas can be grown successfully in rockeries.
+Tulistas can be grown successfully in rockeries in frost-free areas with low winter rainfall.

 Tulistas like warmer temperatures in the summer but cool in the winter.
 They can tolerate cold down to USDA hardiness zone 10a, 30 °F (-1.1 °C).

 General Care for Tulista